 Technology, and more specifically IT, is advancing at a great speed.
 The question is whether you want to understand it observe the trends and see the opportunities and possibilities, or you want to wait until it catches up with you – at that point however it will probably be too late for you to start using it and you will be left behind the curve.

 The visible and the invisible aspects of using technology

-On this channel I will be focusing on specific aspects of information technology, with emphasis on the uses of technologies that can help your operations and sales.
-Also we will cover IT news that may affect you or your business down the road, so that you can be prepared to what’s coming.
+On this channel, I will be focusing on specific aspects of information technology, with emphasis on the uses of technologies that can help your operations and sales.
+Also, we will cover IT news that may affect you or your business down the road so that you can be prepared for what’s coming.

 In terms of technology, specifically from the business point of view, there are two aspects: I call them the visible and invisible aspects – one physical, tangible one that you can sink your teeth into, and another which is ghostly and elusive.